 - the designated organization and the applicants must jointly hold more than 50 percent of the voting rights in the business;

-The applicant must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas(speaking, reading, listening, writing).
+The applicant must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas(speaking, reading, listening, and writing).
 Must take a language test from a CIC-approved agency.

 Settlement Funds Requirements:

-The applicant must show that he/she has enough money as listed below while submitting application.
+The applicant must show that he/she has enough money as listed below while submitting an application.
 This money can not be borrowed from another person.

 |7 or more||$34,299|